3,4-Dimethoxyphenethylamine: Pharmacology

+Pharmacodynamics

+DMPEA shows weak affinity for serotonin receptors.
+It induces the head-twitch response, a behavioral proxy of serotonergic psychedelic effects, in rodents.
+DMPEA has some activity as a monoamine oxidase inhibitor.

+Pharmacokinetics

+The elimination half-life of DMPEA is said to be less than 1 hour, indicating rapid and extensive metabolism and inactivation.

 Chemistry

+Synthesis

 One of the earliest syntheses of DMPEA (then referred to as "homoveratrylamine") was that of Pictet and Finkelstein, who made it in a multi-step sequence starting from vanillin.
 A similar sequence was subsequently reported by Buck and Perkin, as follows: